Evolved Quantum Boltzmann Machines: Conclusion

-Interestingly, our quantum algorithms for estimating the Fisher--Bures, Wigner--Yanase, and Kubo--Mori information matrix elements of evolved quantum Boltzmann machines are efficient, under the assumption that one can efficiently prepare samples of evolved quantum Boltzmann machines or, for the first term in~\eqref{eq:WY-theta}, their purifications.
+Interestingly, our quantum algorithms for estimating the Fisher--Bures, Wigner--Yanase, and Kubo--Mori information matrix elements of evolved quantum Boltzmann machines rely on standard quantum subroutines -- specifically, the Hadamard test, classical random sampling, and Hamiltonian simulation -- and are efficient under the assumption that one can prepare samples of evolved quantum Boltzmann machines or, for the first term in~\eqref{eq:WY-theta}, their purifications.
+We remark that recent work~\cite{wilde2025quantumfisherinformationmatrices}, which develops broader quantum generalizations of the Fisher information matrix from Rényi relative entropies, has also provided a new expression for the Wigner--Yanase information matrix of time-evolved states that no longer requires access to purifications, thereby simplifying the estimation procedure presented here for quantum evolution machines.

 As mentioned in~\eqref{eq:data-proc-D-based-Fisher}, the aforementioned information matrices obey the data-processing inequality for arbitrary quantum channels.
 These results stand in distinction to the complexity-theoretic barriers~\cite{watrous2002qszk,Wat06} in place for estimating other distinguishability measures like fidelity and trace distance, which obey the data-processing inequality but are not efficiently estimable in general.
 Thus, we have found distinguishability measures that both 1) obey the data-processing inequality and 2) are efficiently estimable on a quantum computer for a large class of states.
 As a future direction, we wonder whether there is an efficient algorithm for estimating distinguishability measures like quantum relative entropy, trace distance, and fidelity of evolved quantum Boltzmann machines.
 It seems like this might be difficult, given that the partition function $Z(\theta)$ appears in analytical expressions for each of these distinguishability measures.
 However, there do exist quantum algorithms for estimating various distinguishability measures that depend on the condition number of the underlying states~\cite{WGLZY22,WZ23,liu2024quantumalgorithmsmatrixgeometric}, and one could investigate whether these would be efficient for evolved quantum Boltzmann machines.

 Given the ubiquitous role that time-evolved thermal states play in physics and the increasing relevance of quantum generalizations of Fisher information in various areas of physics like high energy and condensed matter, there is a distinct possibility that the findings of our paper could find applications well beyond those presented here.
 For example, in the AdS/CFT correspondence, the Kubo--Mori information of a perturbation in the conformal field theory is dual to the bulk canonical energy of the linearized gravitational perturbation~\cite{Lashkari2016} (see also~\cite{Kibe2022} for a review).
 Additionally, in condensed matter physics, quantum generalizations of Fisher information have played an essential role in understanding and detecting phase transitions~\cite{CVZ2007,ZGC2007,CAROLLO20201}.
 We suspect that our quantum algorithms for estimating information matrix elements should find use in both of these settings, and we leave such investigations to future work.